mdillondc/todo-txt-tui/README.md

 ---

 **Original idea**
-Read more about todo.txt at [todotxt.org](http://todotxt.org/).
+Read more at [todotxt.org](http://todotxt.org/).
 Gina Trapani originally came up with the idea.
 It has since been extended, e.g. with recurring tasks and other features.